 We all go to the gym, because apparently working out is "a Yu family tradition" according to Conrad.
 I haven't actually exercised since Spartan, so instead of weightlifting, Sandra takes me through her Pilates routine.
 What I didn't know is that Sandra used to be a very serious ballet dancer and her workout is exhausting.
 I'm pretty sure it's more difficult than the weightlifting the guys are doing.

 And later we go to the theater to see Rogue One.
 I've only ever seen Revenge of the Sith, so all of it was a bit out of context for me, but it was a good movie.
 If not a little unrealistic, even for an intergalactic war series.
 I'm just going to leave it at that because I highly doubt anyone wants to hear my uninformed Star Wars commentary.

 We wake up early because Conrad wants to take us to this beef noodle soup place, Chef Hung Taiwanese Beef Noodles.
 Apparently, their soup is award-winning.
 And from the first bite I can see why.

 I've never had any other kind of beef noodle soup, but this is a star on its own.
 It got pretty mediocre review on Yelp for the locations in the States, but there has to be something missing from the American versions because this is amazing.
-The broth is super flavorful, the meat is tender, and the noodles are probably top five noodles I've ever had: hot and thick and chewy.
-Ugh.
+The broth is super flavorful, the meat is tender, and the noodles are probably top five noodles I've ever had, steaming hot, thick, and chewy.
 I can already tell that this is going to be one of those foods that haunts me for the rest of my life, because I will never have anything comparable.